syrac-org/syrac-docs/src/en/rules.md

 If you were the first one to complete a task which was deleted, feel free to re-create the task yourself and submit your track.

+If you wish to request the deletion of a completed task, or the update of task metadata, please [request a manual change][3].
+Make sure to include a link to the task as well as a clear explanation of the requested changes.

 ## Flights

 Everyone can submit attempts for all tasks, without limits.